morteza/construals/README.md

-Play framework on OpenShift Express
+911 Tagger using Play framework on OpenShift DIY
 ============================

 This git repository helps you get up and running quickly with a Play framework application